mmueller-a9s/mkdocs-project/docs/processes/creation_mkdocs_project.md

 # create a mkdocs project

+## requirements for Github Page
+* The repository must either be public or have a payed plan (Gitlab would work for free)
+* The mkdocs project must be the root of the repo

 ## create a new mkdocs project and deploy it to Github
 ```
 mkdocs new mkdocs-project